Covid vaccine: Volunteer recovers after developing neurological disorder 'possibly related' to Oxford vaccine

 READ MORE: The story behind the game-changing Oxford vaccine

-The Lancet paper shows that there were no severe Covid cases, deaths or hospitalisations in anyone given the Oxford vaccine, and provides detailed data backing up earlier reports its effectiveness in preventing symptomatic Covid disease is either 62 per cent - based on two full doses - or 90% based on one and a half doses.
+The Lancet paper shows that there were no severe Covid cases, deaths or hospitalisations in anyone given the Oxford vaccine, and provides detailed data backing up earlier reports that effectiveness ranges from 62 per cent to 90%, depending on the dosing.

+A one and a half dose showed stronger efficacy that two full doses.

-There was also evidence showing that the one and a half dose regimen could reduce asymptomatic Covid infections 59%, compared to just 4% in the two full dose regime.
+There was also evidence that the one and a half dose regimen could reduce asymptomatic Covid infections by 59%, compared to just 4% with two full doses.

-Asymptomatic infections are believed to be a major factor in the spread of the disease.
+Asymptomatic infections are a major factor in the spread of the disease.

 The researchers said further data would be collected as trials continue, but wrote: "While a vaccine that could prevent Covid-19 would have a substantial public health benefit, prevention of asymptomatic infection could reduce viral transmission and protect those with underlying health conditions who do not respond to vaccination, those who cannot be vaccinated for health reasons, and those who will not or cannot access a vaccine, providing wider benefit for society